A MATER PRIZE HOME AT TARRAGINDI

 The house I researched at Tarragindi was the 22nd Mater Prize Home to be raffled.
 The Sisters of Mercy already had building approval from the Brisbane City Council to construct a new dwelling when they purchased the block of land in June 1964.
 The home was built shortly after, to a design by architect, John Dawson.
 Dawson designed a large number of Mater Prize Homes, dating from about 1960 until about 1975.

 The design of the house at Tarragindi is incredibly unusual and would have been revolutionary amongst the generally rather conservative houses of Brisbane at the time.
 Indeed the advertising brochure for the lottery describes it as “delightfully different”.
 The house still stands out dramatically alongside its more traditional style neighbours.
 The lottery was drawn on 21 December 1964 and was won by Mario and Loris Balestrieri.
 The property was officially transferred to them on 4 January 1965, however they only remained at the house for three months.
 It has only had three other owners since.

-All photos by Matt Williams Photography and taken with permission of the owner.
+All photos copyright.
+Taken by Matt Williams Photography and with the permission of the owner.
 This is a private residence and is not accessible to the public.